FW 528: DIVERSITY AND IDENTIFICATION OF LARVAL FISHES (E-CAMPUS) SPRING 2020

 FOR STUDENTS: Information for the 2-credit course (FW 529) is available in the Course catalog of the Dept. of Fisheries and Wildlife

-FOR NON-DEGREE SEEKING PARTICIPANTS: Course fees are $ 650 (does not include room and board), and it is limited to ten participants.
+FOR NON-DEGREE SEEKING PARTICIPANTS: Course fees are $ 700 (does not include room and board), and it is limited to fifteen participants.
 The deadline for registration is June 1st.
-Please, fill out this short Application form and email it to firstname.lastname@example.org before June 1st.
+Please, fill out this short Application form and email it to email@example.com before June 1st.
+The ideal way to pay the fees is by check.
+Please make it payable to Oregon State University and not to my name.
+As a reference please use AFW104-APKS and send it directly to Marilyn Letoria, Oregon State University, 108 Hovland, Corvallis OR 87330).

 Details of the course content is available in the Syllabus (for non-degree seeding students, only the schedule on page 2 is relevant)